zhengchenliang/FPS-file-format/README.md

         Single run numbers (e.g., 5).
         Ranges (e.g., 6-8), which are expanded using seq.
         Comma-separated selectors for sequential or parallel execution, based on the first term.
+        Condition-based selectors (e.g., "field1 == 'value' && field2 > 10") that dynamically select rows based on column values.
+        Parallel execution modes for condition-based selectors by prefixing with "0," (parallel with wait) or "-," (parallel without wait).

 ## JSON/FPS Conversion Examples